Leeds Bradford Airport scraps plans for new £150m terminal

 Leeds Bradford Airport has scrapped plans to build a new £150m terminal.

-Airport bosses said it had withdrawn its proposals because of "excessive delays" and the decision to hold a public inquiry into the development.
+Airport bosses said they had withdrawn proposals because of "excessive delays" and the decision to hold a public inquiry into the development.

-It said it would turn its attention to extending the existing terminal, plans for which were approved by Leeds City Council in 2019.
+They said they would now turn their attention to extending the existing terminal, plans for which were approved by Leeds City Council in 2019.

 The expansion plans for the airport have caused controversy since they were first outlined in 2020.